 - No contract, so you’re not locked in for a year or more

-- Some packages, such as the Triple Play package, feature free installation
+- Some packages, such as the Triple Play bundle, feature free installation

 - Customer service is below standard for the industry